 Birla Institute of Technology and Science Admission Test (BITSAT 2020) is a university-level online entrance exam held for providing admission to first-year degree UG and PG programs such as B.Tech, B.Pharma, and M.Sc courses offered at BITS Pilani campuses in Pilani, Goa, and Hyderabad.
 This exam is the gateway to admission into diverse Engineering courses such as Computer Science, Civil, Chemical, Electrical and Electronics, Instrumentation, Electronics and Communication, Manufacturing Engineering, Mechanical, and Biotechnology.
 Candidates seeking admission at BITS must fill the application form of BITSAT 2020 which will be released in online mode tentatively in the first week of January 2020.
 BITSAT 2020 will be conducted in online mode by BITS Pilani in various slots tentatively in May 2020.
 The application process of BITSAT 2020 will be held completely in online mode and the application fee can be paid in both online and offline mode.
-Before applying for BITSAT 2020, candidates are advised to check the eligibility criteria of BITSAT exam.
+Before applying for BITSAT 2020, candidates are advised to check the eligibility criteria of the BITSAT exam.
 The result of the entrance test is declared in two forms - the initial result of BITSAT 2020 is announced after the completion of the entrance exam and the second in the form of admitting list in the waitlist.

 - BITSAT 2020 Results Announced for Iteration 6

 - BITSAT 2020 Declared Result for Iteration 5

 - BITSAT 2020 Admission: Iteration 2 Result Announced

 - BITSAT 2020 Admission: Iteration 1 Result Announced